"When we hear our children speak in our native languages, we hear the voices of our ancestors."

 We also looked at more videos from the Grande Ronde Cultural Education Program.
-Our kids really enjoyed watching the Salmon Song.
+The kids really enjoyed watching the Salmon Song.
 Also, they have some really helpful resources in their Noble Oaks series.

-Word Study: Compound Words, Suffixes, and Prefixes
+History of Language Through Word Study: Compound Words, Suffixes, and Prefixes

-Yes, our Fourth Great Lesson follow-up work did include Word Study.
+Yes, this Fourth Great Lesson follow-up work did include Word Study.
 We've already introduced the noun as I mentioned in our Montessori Second Great Lesson Materials and Follow-Up.
 We've moved on to Word Study with Compound Words, Suffixes, and Prefixes.

-I gave the lessons using the FREE Cultivating Dharma Language album from our Montessori Elementary Curriculum.
+I gave the lessons using the FREE Cultivating Dharma Language album from the Montessori Elementary Curriculum.
 I would definitely recommend using this Montessori Word Study Activities Bundle along with it.
-From what we've seen so far with compound words, suffixes, and prefixes, the printable bundle uses almost exactly the same words as are used in the Cultivating Dharma lessons.
+From what we've seen so far, the printable bundle uses almost exactly the same words as the Cultivating Dharma lessons.

 We don't have a red and black movable alphabet.
 Therefore, we printed some letters from this FREE Initial Sounds Sorting printable in a second color.

-Writing and Reading
+Montessori Language Lessons: Writing and Reading

-Our oldest two use the Waseca Biomes Reading Program and they really enjoy it.
+Kaia and Noah use the Waseca Biomes Reading Program and they really enjoy it.
 There's a nice mix of cards in each drawer and they really enjoy discovering what's in the next drawer.
 The reading program uses the Orton-Gillingham approach to literacy.
 We've found it to be a very thorough and enjoyable experience for all involved.
 This Reading Program is also a downloadable resource now, which makes it very affordable.

-Our son is on the Red Drawers and he, like his sister before him, really appreciates having the CVC mat.
+Noah is on the Red Drawers and he, like his sister before him, really appreciates having the CVC mat.
 It serves as an added control of error for this first set of drawers.
 He builds the word on the card using the CVC mat with the movable alphabet.
 He then transfers the card with the answer to the larger work mat.
 Next, he matches the labels to the cards and reads the booklet in the drawer.

 The final step for each drawer is handwriting practice in print or cursive.
 This is a FREE downloadable resource found on their website in the pdf library.
 Also included is the progress chart for our little ones to mark off as they go.